District outlines deadlines for 2020-2021 Choice process

 Adams 12 Five Star Schools publicized the schools open to Choice for the 2020-21 school year on December 1, 2019.
 The Choice application and list of open schools are available online at www.adams12.org/choice.
 For families without computer access, a computer kiosk is available at all schools and at the Educational Support Center located at 1500 E. 128th Avenue in Thornton.

 The deadline for priority consideration was January 31, 2020 and is not first-come, first-served.
-If the number of requests exceeds the spaces available in a given school, the district will hold a lottery.
-Parents and students submitting an application for priority consideration will be notified of the results of their application no later than the third week of February.
+If the number of requests exceeds the spaces available in a given school, the district holds a lottery.
+Parents and students submitting an application for priority consideration were notified of the results of their application no later than the third week of February.

-The second deadline to submit a Choice application for the 2020-2021 school year is March 30, 2020.
-As with the first round, if the number of requests exceeds the spaces available in a given school, the district will hold a lottery.
-Notification of approval or denial will be made no later than the third week of April.
+The second deadline to submit a Choice application for the 2020-2021 school year was March 30, 2020.
+As with the first round, if the number of requests exceeds the spaces available in a given school, the district holds a lottery.
+Notification of approval or denial was made no later than the third week of April.

 While not a guarantee, when possible, priority will be given to sibling applications so that families will attend the same school.
 The district encourages siblings to apply in the priority consideration round (1st round) as there are no guarantees that siblings who apply in the 2nd and 3rd rounds will be approved.
 Families with children already attending schools that are not open to Choice are eligible to submit an application for their existing student to remain at the school or for younger siblings to attend the school with their older siblings.

 The duration of a Choice placement is valid for all grades served by the school.
 For example, if a student attends a Choice elementary school, the approval is valid to the end of fifth grade, as long as there are no significant changes in that school’s enrollment or facilities.
 When a student transitions from elementary to middle school or from middle to high school, they must reapply for Choice.
 If they don’t, the student’s placement automatically reverts to their boundary school.